dinordi/RetroGame/README.rst

 Changing Sprites
 ****************

-explanation how to change sprites with piksel and which dimensions we use (15x15 etc) and also how to upload them to the FPGA.
+explanation how to change sprites with Piksel and which dimensions we use (15x15 etc) and also how to upload them to the FPGA.

 Changing text